Treating Inflammatory Bowel Disease with Functional Medicine

 - Dietary analysis to identify any foods that may be triggering the inflammation in the intestines or making it worse.

-- Full assessment of intestinal microflora to assess for any imbalances.
+- A full assessment of intestinal microflora to assess for any imbalances.
 These can then be targeted with a personalised diet and supplement protocol to rebalance the gut flora.

 - Advice on therapeutic foods, herbs and supplements that can support a healthier inflammatory balance.